ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 This time, we increase our dependence on an LLM's output by asking it to explain why it labeled a particular text as such.
 [Wei, et al.  (2022)](#wei2022chain) proposes a prompting method called **chain-of-thought** to elicit complex reasoning from large language models.
+We will be using this technique in our argument mining dataset.

 Chain-of-thought prompting is often applied to arithmetic, commonsense, and symbolic reasoning tasks.
 The trick is to decompose a problem into intermediate